 ACCELERATING/BRAKING Avoid overworking your engine when trailering by applying gradual pressure on the accelerator.
 Allow your vehicle to safely reach a comfortable driving speed.
 Give yourself extra time and room when merging onto highways.
 Braking when pulling a trailer requires extra distance.
 Allow ample room to come to a safe stop.
-A good measure for determining a safe following distance is to allow one vehicle and trailer length between you and the vehicle ahead of you for every 10 mph of speed.
+A good measure for determining a safe following distance is to allow 3-4 seconds of space between you and the vehicle ahead.
 When braking, use firm, steady pressure on the brake pedal.